Hellraiser: Origins: Pre-production

 Throughout the production of Hellraiser: Origins, the majority of publicity for the project was conducted on social media platforms - in particular Facebook.
 This allowed the recruitment of 47 (mostly unpaid) crew members and over a hundred extras, many were fans, and who claimed to share Gerrard's vision.

 Pre-production concept art was developed by Paul Gerrard and displayed on his website long before the announcement of plans for Hellraiser: Origins, although his Pinhead design was kept secret prior to filming.

 Filming

 Principal photography took place in a single day in August 2012 at Green Screen set at Black Island Studios in North Acton, London.
-The Sea of Bodies involved over a hundred unpaid extras, with makeup and effects by Rogue Creation FX.
+The 'Sea of Bodies' involved over a hundred unpaid extras, with makeup and effects by Rogue Creation FX.

 It was shot with an Arri Alexa 4:3 Camera and anamorphic lenses.
 All extras were made to sign a nondisclosure agreement.

 Reception

-The video on Mike Le Han's personal YouTube account gained 80,000 views in the week following its publishing.
+The video on Mike Lè Han's personal YouTube account gained 80,000 views in the week following its publishing.